Long turns, INP's and index for free group automorphisms: Introduction

 To explain the last statement of this theorem we recall from \cite{GJLL} and \cite{LL3} that for every automorphism $\Phi \in \Aut(\FN)$ with no periodic $w \in \FN \smallsetminus \{1\}$ the induced action of a suitable positive power of $\Phi$ on $\partial \FN$ is particularly simple: There are finitely many attractors and finitely many repellers on $\partial \FN$, and every other orbit accumulates positively onto one of the attractors and negatively onto one of the repellers.
 The {\em index} of $\Phi$, as defined in \cite{GJLL}, is in this special case equal to

 where $a(\Phi)$ denotes the number of attractors of the $\Phi$-action on $\partial \FN$.

 For any given $\phi \in \Out(\FN)$ it has been shown in \cite{GJLL} that up to {\em isogredience} (= conjugation by inner automorphisms), there are only finitely many lifts $\Phi_k \in \Aut(\FN)$ of $\phi$ which satisfy $\ind(\Phi_k) > 0$.
 Those indices form the {\em index list} of $\phi$ (which is defined up to permutation and typically given in decreasing order).
-Through replacing $\phi$ by a positive power $\phi^t$ the number of terms and also their values in the index list may increase, but eventually it becomes stable: this is called the {\em stable index list} of $\phi$.
+Through replacing $\phi$ by a suitable positive power $\phi^t$ the number of terms and also their values in the index list may increase, but eventually it becomes stable (with respect to passing to further powers, see \cite{GJLL} or Section \ref{sec:index-branch-gate} below): this is called the {\em stable index list} of $\phi$.
 It is an important invariant of the conjugacy class of $\phi$ in $\Out(\FN)$ with interesting structural consequences (see \cite{CH12}).
 The main result of \cite{GJLL} states that for the {\em stable index} of any $\phi \in \Out(\FN)$, i.e. the sum of the values $\ind(\Phi_k)$ in the stable index list of $\phi$, one has a uniform upper bound:

 On the other hand, the {\em gate index list} for any train track map $f:\Gamma \to \Gamma$ is the list of the {\em gate indices}

 at the essential vertices $v_k$ of $\Gamma$, where $g(v_k)$ is the number of gates at $v_k$, and $v_k$ is {\em essential} if it has at least 3 gates and is $f$-periodic.
 The advantage of the the gate index list over the above described index list is that it can be read off directly from the given train track map.